Runtime Enforcement of Programmable Logic Controllers: A Formal language for monitored controllers

-In the following, we use the metavariables $\alpha$ and $\beta$ to range over the set of all observable actions: $\{ s, \overline{a}, \overline{c}, c, \tick, \fineC \} $.
-These actions denote: sensor readings, actuator commands, channel transmissions, channel receptions, passage of time, and end of scan cycles, respectively.
+\enlargethispage{.3\baselineskip} The operational semantics in Table~\ref{tab:sem-ctrl} is along the lines of Hennessy and Regan's TPL~\cite{HR95}.
+In the following, we use the metavariable $\alpha$ to range over the set of all \emph{(observable) controller actions}: $\{ s, \overline{a}, \overline{c}, c, \tick, \fineC \} $.
+These actions denote: sensor readings, actuator commands, channel transmissions, channel receptions, passage of time, and end of scan cycles, respectively. { Notice that at our level of abstraction we represent only the observable behaviour of PLCs: internal computations are not modelled within PLCs; although, we do have $\tau$-actions to express communications between two PLCs, as the reader will notice in Table~\ref{tab:fnet}.

+\begin{remark}[Attacker model and $\fineC$-signal] In our abstract representation of PLCs, the $\fineC$-signal is not really part of the (possibly compromised) PLC program but it is rather a system signal denoting the end of a scan cycle.
+As a consequence, in accordance with our attacker model, we assume that this fictitious signal cannot be dropped or forged by the attacker. \end{remark} }

 \paragraph*{Monitored controllers}